-2. This overall guidance document on the environmentally sound management of household waste is developed in accordance with decisions BC-13/14 and BC-14/19 of the Conference of the Parties to the Basel Convention on the Control of Transboundary Movement of Hazardous Wastes and their Disposal (hereinafter referred to as "the Convention").
+2. This overall guidance document on the environmentally sound management of household waste is developed in a ccordance with decisions BC-13/14 and BC-14/19 of the Conference of the Parties to the Basel Convention on the Control of Transboundary Movement of Hazardous Wastes and their Disposal (hereinafter referred to as "the Convention").
 Household waste is classified under the Basel Convention as requiring special consideration (Basel Convention, Annex II, Y46 "Waste collected from households") because it may contain hazardous wastes, such as unused cleaning products, if not separated at source.
-This guidance contains case studies and good examples related to the environmentally sound management of household wastes and addresses prevention and minimization of household wastes and separation at source, collection, transport, recovery and final disposal of household wastes, taking into account the waste management hierarchy.
+This guidance contains case studies and good examples related to the environmentally sound management of household wastes and addresses prevention and minimization of household wastes, taking into account the waste management hierarchy.